-Queenstown is a perfect place for adrenaline junkies.
+Queenstown is a perfect place for adrenaline junkies and is a natural place to stop for those on a New Zealand road trip.
 There are several spots for bungee jumping but Kawarau Bridge might be the best one.
 It is actually a place where bungee jumping was born, back in 1988 when AJ Hackett and Henry van Asch made the first jump and started their business.
 The surreal turquoise river beneath, amazing surrounding nature and scenery will sure make your 43m high jump is worthwhile.
 Another great option is to try the world’s biggest swing, just above the Nevis River, where you’ll experience a speed of 300m Arc!
 Enjoy jet boating or parasailing, and consider visiting the Queenstown Adventure Group to explore other offered activities.

 Cycling: soak in Australia on two wheels

 If you have a mindset of an independent traveler and you wish to explore the off beaten paths, cycling is the best way to do it.
 Australia has an awesome outback just waiting for you.
 If you’re wondering what area to explore, it might be the best to consider weather conditions first.
 Northern area has high humidity, both wet and dry seasons.
 The central part isn’t suitable for cycling because it is the heart of the desert.
 A moderate climate is typical for the southern part.
 Tasmania is truly a treat and it became a renowned area for cycling.
 From Cradle Mountain to Bruny Island, there is a lot to see.
 Don’t miss the Freycinet National Park either where you may get the opportunity to pet a few kangaroos.
 Explore other trails as well: many beautiful spots can be found on two wheels.

 Image Source: Flickr Creative Commons

 Surfing: catch some waves on the Gold Coast, Queensland